 LIBERTARIANS HAVE ELECTION BALLOT ACCESS IN KENTUCKY!

 For the first time in history the Libertarian Party of Kentucky has earned ballot access.
-This means the Libertarian Party has the right to place candidates on the official Kentucky state election ballot without enduring the ordeal and expense of collecting hundreds or thousands of petition signatures, depending on the race.
+This means the Libertarian Party has the right to place candidates on the official 2018 Kentucky General Election ballots without enduring the ordeal and expense of collecting hundreds or thousands of petition signatures, depending on the race.
 The Libertarian Party of Kentucky (LPKY) wants 2,148 qualified candidates to run for public office in the 2018 elections.
 That’s the number of candidates we need to reach our goal of putting a Libertarian in every partisan race in the state.
 To see a list of Kentucky’s 2018 partisan races sorted by county, state and federal offices CLICK HERE.

 Guidelines for 2018 Libertarian Party of Kentucky (LPKY) Candidates for Public Office

 - The Commonwealth of Kentucky requires political candidates to be registered to vote as members of their respective political parties no later than January 1, 2018.
 If you are not already registered as a Libertarian with the Secretary of State (SOS) of Kentucky you can not run for public office as a Libertarian in 2018.
+(You may still be able to run as an independent candidate.)
 If you can not run for office you can support someone who does.
 If you registered to vote Libertarian before January 2, 2018, please read on.

-- To run as a Libertarian the LPKY requires that you are a member in good standing no later than February 13, 2018.
+- To run as a Libertarian the LPKY requires that you are a member of the party in good standing no later than February 13, 2018.
 There are two actions required of LPKY members:

 - Decide what office you will run for: 2018 KY Partisan Races.
 Here is a link to the candidate tutorial published by the Kentucky Registry of Election Finance.
 It will help you understand what you are getting into: 2018 Kentucky Candidate Training.